California Association for

 In 2006, with the release of the newly revised TAP 21, the Department of Alcohol and Drug Programs contracted with Dick Wilson, Lori Phelps, and California State University Fullerton, to continue the work of accrediting community college Alcohol and Drug Studies Programs and to update the Guidelines Manual for Higher Education.
 The current Guidelines Manual is the culmination of the work performed during that contract.
 There are currently some 40+ CAADE accredited community college and university Alcohol and Drug Studies Programs throughout California that were developed using the Guidelines Manual curriculum.
 More are in process and the accreditation program is expanding to include states outside of California.

-CAADE is in the process of expanding its accreditation activities to include establishing guidelines for approving non-transferrable Extension and Private Post Secondary Alcohol and Drug Counselor Vocational Training Programs using the 270-hour (soon to be 350 hours) workshop model.
+CAADE is in the process of expanding its accreditation activities to include establishing guidelines for certifying non-transferrable Extension and Private Post Secondary Alcohol and Drug Counselor Vocational Training Programs using the NADAAC (360 hour) workshop model.

 If you have comments or questions, please contact: